0nse/WikiWho/README.md

 * `-c [<condition>]` (optional.
 It can be `isDeletionDiscussion` for AfD or `isRegisteredUserTalk` for user talk.
 The default is `isDeletionDiscussion`.

 #### Example
-* `python WikiwhoRelationships.py -i randomArticle.xml -b blockLog.csv -r 5`
+* `python WikiwhoRelationships.py -i randomArticle.xml -b blockLog.csv`
-Returns the edit interactions produced at every revision up to revision number 5 (has to be an actual revision id) of `randomArticle.xml`.
+Returns the text introduced in each revision of any given deletion discussion of `randomArticle.xml`.

 ### `BlockTimeCalculation.py`
 Calculates the time between the creation of a post and when the author of said post has been blocked.
 This data is written as an additional column to the `revision log`.
 This file is used by `WikiWho.py`.
 Its standalone purpose is to migrate CSV-files from former WikiWho DiscussionParser revisions.